-Whether you have an overflowing home garden, bought too much produce at the grocery store or are wondering what to do with surplus herbs on your windowsill, simple food preservation methods can help you save ingredients, as well as retain their nutrition value, for months to come.
+Whether you have an overflowing home garden, bought too much produce at the grocery store or are wondering what to do with the surplus of herbs on your windowsill, simple food preservation methods can help you save ingredients, as well as retain their nutritional value, for months to come.
 Learning how to preserve food at home is easy with these simple techniques!

 Culinary Nutrition Benefits of Preserving Food at Home

 There are multiple reasons to consider learning to preserve food at home.
 This process:

 - retains nutrients of certain foods when they are most potent

 - allows you to stash seasonal foods to enjoy later when they’re out of season

 - reduces food waste, as you are storing or preserving food to use later rather than composting or tossing it

 - helps you explore different ways to use foods